junior-x/vampyrsoda-blog/README.md

     ~$ sudo ./xampp-linux-x64-7.4.12-0-installer.run

+`Start` XAMPP services by command >_

+    ~$ sudo /opt/lampp/lampp start

+*To make shure that is really running just repeat the command and it`s going to pop some infos up like this*

+<h1 align="center"><image src="./source/img/xampp-cmd.png"/></h1>

-*After the XAMPP install could the php files be a little mess up so try this if get any errors*
+*After the XAMPP installation can make the php files be a little mess up so try this if get any errors or fails attempts. :D*

-`phpmyadmin`
+`phpmyadmin files fix`

     ~$ sudo chmod 755 /opt/lampp/phpmyadmin/config.inc.php